WITHIN 3 DAYS - What needs to be done in the first few days after a DWI arrest?

 Hire a lawyer.
 The deadline to request your ALR is 15 days from the day of your arrest.

 By the time this deadline has passed, it is best to have a lawyer on your case.
 This is where a good DWI defense begins.
-If you want to talk to us about representing you for the ALR hearing, contact our office immediately.
+If you want to talk to me about representing you for the ALR hearing, contact my office immediately.